 7. Be compassionate

 For whatever reason, it's natural to dislike our clients sometimes.
-They might be over-demanding, needy or difficult.
-When you're banging your head against your desk in frustration, you should practice some compassion and remember that these clients have their own pressures and frustrations.
+They might be needy or demanding.
+When you're banging your head against your desk in frustration, you should practice some compassion and remember that these clients have their pressures and frustrations.